cleaner-bot/website/docs/about.md

 Special thanks to:

 - Rxvan for testing and feedback
+- A7U for website feedback and dev help
 - Rynav and Tech for being there and helping with the name and pfp
-- Rynav, Tech and usernamep for website feedback
+- Rynav, Tech, usernamep and coodin for website feedback

 - **You**!
 Thanks for using my bot <3